Living in Fairview

 - Floor Area:

-- 883 sq. ft.82 m2Distinctive 10-storey building presides over Broadway and Spruce in Vancouver's Fairview neighborhood.
-This presale 2 Bedroom unit has contemporary interiors that are elegantly designed with top-of-the-line Miele appliances.
+- 503 sq. ft.47 m2Distinctive 10-storey building presides over Broadway and Spruce in Vancouver's Fairview neighborhood.
+This 1 Bedroom unit and 1 Bathroom has contemporary interiors that are elegantly designed with top-of-the-line Miele appliances.
 Beautiful Design by award winning designer GBL architects with spacious floor plans.
 Prime location with close proximity to transits, shopping centres & schools.
-Call now for inquiries!
-More detailsListed by Sutton Group-West Coast Realty
+Call now for inquiries More detailsListed by Sutton Group-West Coast Realty

 Vancouver’s Fairview neighborhood earned its name in the late 1800s when “fair” still meant beautiful and views were unobstructed.

 The neighbourhoods of False Creek, Burrard Slopes, Fairview Slopes and Fairview Heights all fall within Fairview.

 - Fairview is home to one of Vancouver’s most popular attractions, Granville Island, and also the South Granville shopping district.

 - In the 1970s and ’80s rezoning allowed for different housing options in Fairview, featuring the low-rise apartments that have become a fixture in the area’s real-estate market.

 - Many residents are employed by Fairview’s medical centres, Vancouver General Hospital, including the B.C.
 Cancer Agency, the B.C.
 Cancer Research Centre and the B.C.
 Centre for Disease Control.